 A knowledgeable fitness instructor and encouraging exercise buddies can help you feel more confident, have more fun, and stay on track when motivation dips.

 With SilverSneakers, you’ll find both types of support.
 SilverSneakers members can take classes led by instructors specifically trained in senior fitness and have the opportunity to make new friends.
 Check your SilverSneakers eligibility here.

 10. Keep Moving—Not Just When You Exercise

 One of the easiest ways to stay active throughout the day: walking.
-Check out these simple tips to sneak in more steps.
+Check out these simple tips to sit less and sneak in more steps.